 Many of our rivers are wide and at times require a fairly lengthy cast (though not always).

 For ease and distance, local anglers tend to primarily use Spey rods, requiring very little back-casting room or arm strength.
 This enables the angler to cover more water as well as use heavier sink tips and weighted flies.

 This method is commonly used to fish for Winter-run Steelhead on our fast flowing West Coast rivers.

-Rods in the 8 to 10 weight range are the most common; and Rio Spey lines make casting easy and relatively simple for the beginning Spey fisher.
+Rods in the 7 to 9 weight range are the most common; and Rio Skagit lines make casting easy and relatively simple for the beginning Spey fisher.

 There are a multitude of flies to use while steelhead fishing.

 Flies tied with materials that seem to pulsate in the water appear to move and tend to hook their fair share of fish.

 Most any color will work, with bright colors being particularly productive.